pangeo-data/jupyter-earth/_sources/jupyter-resources/ecosystem/jupyterhub.md

 # JupyterHub

-[JupyterHub](https://jupyterhub.readthedocs.io) is what organizations typically install (in a single server, cloud, or HPC) to provide Jupyter environments for a potentially very large group of users.
+[JupyterHub](https://jupyterhub.readthedocs.io) is a multi-user Hub that spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server.
+It is what organizations typically install (in a single server, cloud, or HPC) to provide Jupyter environments for a potentially very large group of users.
 Users can through a JupyterHub get started working in a Jupyter environment without any prior setup.

 ## Conceptual model of JupyterHub